jolly-io/Data-Science-and-Engineering/README.md

 -        Data Transformation: Data that's manipulated, enhanced and saved for downstream use.

 -  `Serving`
+  This is where data is used to create value for downstream stakeholders.

   There is also the notion of `undercurrents` - these are critical themes and concepts around the end-to-end data lifecycle.
 These include the following
 - Security